Leaf-Agriculture/docs/docs/501-operations.md

 - `fileOrigin`, files have differnte origins in our services.
 You can filter by its origin using one of the following: `POOLED`, `AUTOMERGED`, `MERGED`, `UPLOADED`
+- `organizationId`, as the provider organizationId (only available for JohnDeere files)
 - `createdTime`, as ISO 8601 date to filter by the file's creation time
 - `convertedTime`, as ISO 8601 date to filter by the time the files has finished converting